-In our last post, we talked about deciding if it was worth keeping your store open and how to renegotiate your lease in order to help you in the long run.
-If you are keeping your store open, then you’re going to need some new tactics to revive your customer base and bring sales back up.
+In 2020, we looked talked about deciding if it was worth keeping your store open due to COVID, and how to renegotiate your lease in order to help you in the long run.
+Now, small businesses and retailer face the same challenge in light of inflation, tariffs, and drastic shifts in consumer spending.
+If you are one of the retails betting on your long-term success, then you’re going to need some new retail strategies.
 Thankfully, your store can easily use tactics that large retailers are using.

 Rethink Your Square Footage